DragonSenses/Curiosity/HTML_CSS/ReadMeHTML_CSS.md

 ## Why is this here?
 Organizing my knowledge.
 Mastering the basics.

-Lets learn together, whether you are new or not, and find something here that'll help you.
+Whether you are new or not, lets learn together and find something here that'll help you.

 Feel free to leave feedback (message or issue) if you find any mistakes or errors.